Quasi-normal modes for de Sitter-Reissner-Nordstr\"om Black Holes: Introduction

-The Riemann surface of the resolvent of the Dirac operator $\cR^{\rm dSRN}(\l):=(\cD^{\rm dSRN}-\l)^{-1}$ consists of two disconnected sheets $\C.$ We will adopt a convention that $\cR^{\rm dSRN}(\l)$ is defined on $\C_+$ (which corresponds to the choice of $\cR_+$ above).
-The {\em resonances} are the poles in $\C_-$ of a meromorphic continuation of the cut-off resolvent from the upper half-plane to $\C.$
+The Riemann surface of the resolvent of the Dirac operator $\cR^{\rm dSRN}(\lambda):=(\cD^{\rm dSRN}-\lambda)^{-1}$ consists of two disconnected sheets $\C.$ We will adopt a convention that $\cR^{\rm dSRN}(\lambda)$ is originally defined on $\C_+$ with meromorphic continuation to $\C_-$(which corresponds to the choice of $\cR_+$ above).
+The {\em resonances} or {\em quasi-normal frequencies} are the poles in $\C_-$ of a meromorphic continuation of the cut-off resolvent from the upper half-plane to $\C.$

 Note that equivalently we can consider the resolvent on the lower half plane $\C_-$ and obtain a meromorphic continuation to $\C_+$ (which corresponds to the choice of $\cR_-$ above).

 We consider the scattering of massless uncharged Dirac waves towards the two ends $\{x\rightarrow\pm\infty\}$ in the context of \dSRN black holes.